 Collapse duplicates into one source of truth.
 Archive superseded PDFs in an Archive YYYY-MM folder.
 Flag anything >6 months old.
 Decide Keep / Archive / Replace / Merge.

-Example: Keep PTO & Sick Leave (U.S.) with a California Addendum; archive “Vacation Policy_FINAL(2).pdf” and “Sick Time 2023 CA.pdf.”
+Example: Keep PTO & Sick Leave (U.S.) with a California Addendum.
+Archive “Vacation Policy_FINAL(2).pdf” and “Sick Time 2023 CA.pdf.”

 Deliverable: Dedupe decisions and “keeper” per topic.